dim-geo/btrfs-snapshot-diff/README.md

 [python-btrfs](https://github.com/knorrie/python-btrfs) must be installed.

 Program is single threaded, it could use a lot of memory and it puts a lot of read stress in disks.
 It could take many minutes. ionice it & monitor its memory usage.
 Memory usage & execution time depend on the dataset.
 The program does not perform any write operations.
 Do not modify subvolume/snapshot during execution.
+Try not to write any data to any subvolume or execute dedup programs in parallel.

-`subvolume.py [-u] [-r <root tree, default 5>] /path/to/btrfs/ [<subvolume id to ignore1> <subvolume id to ignore2>]`
+`subvolume.py [-u] [-f] [-r <root tree, default 5>] /path/to/btrfs/ [ -i | -o ] [<subvolume id1> <subvolume id2>]`

 `-u` calculates the unique data occupied by each snapshot.
 Thus, `-r` makes no sense.
 Specifying subvolumes to ignore can mess with `-u` results because the specified subvolume data will not be parsed!
+`-f` finds the files that might contribute to the unique extents.
+`-i` makes the program to ignore the specified subvolumes, which is also the default behaviour if no `-i` or `-o` argument is specified but subvolumes are given.
+`-o` makes the program to analyze only the specified subvolumes.

 You can find subvolume ids by using:
 `btrfs subvolume list /path/to/btrfs`